Covid-19 / Coronavirus Information

 What does it mean if my child has a positive result?

-If your child has a positive antigen LFD test result they, their household and any support bubbles they are part of should self-isolate immediately in line with NHS Test and Trace guidance for 10 days.
-You need to report your result to both NHS Test & Trace and to the school.
+If your child has a positive antigen LFD test result they should self-isolate immediately in line with NHS Test and Trace guidance for 10 days.
+You need to report their result to both NHS Test & Trace and to the school.

 What does it mean if my child has a negative result?